theTravelingCodesmen/goodbyeYall/README.md

 The front-end accepts user input (travel package selection), and then sends the destination cities as well as preferred Texas airport to the backend.

-The backend web server then queries the database for all saved flight quotes and average prices for that route by month retrieved by the worker.
+The backend web server then queries the database for all saved flight quotes retrieved by the worker and average prices for that route by month.

-Using this response info, the frontend displays the desirable data in a D3 line chart view, and also generates a 'Buy Now' button offering the cheapest flight available for that route in the next 12 months.
-Users can toggle between views of each destination within a given travel package and can toggle by preferred origin airport.
+Using the collected data, the frontend uses React to display the desirable data in a D3 line chart view, and also generates a 'Buy Now' button offering the cheapest flight available for that route in the next 12 months.
+Users can toggle between destinations within a given travel package and can toggle by preferred origin airport.

-Login using Facebook will immiediately redirect to preferances to setup notifications of cheapest routes to the user, notifications are sent via Facebook.
+Login using Facebook will immiediately redirect to preferances to setup notifications of cheapest routes to the user.
+Notifications are sent via Facebook Graph API.
 Preferances are saved to the database so user may log out when leaving the site.

-Travel requirements is rendered in active destination on photo roll view and brings in relevant information for user to prepare for their trip.

-D3 data rendering is done by calling data stored from skyscanner API to show user average cost of flights per month.
+Destination specific travel information is rendered for each destination via button click.

 API Reference: